nilsfaulhaber/fallbackmonitor-plugin-for-coredns/README.md

 A CoreDNS plugin that returns large DNS responses, encodes received DNS queries and stores them in a local csv-file.
 The plugin was developed for research, to monitor the DoTCP fallback behavior of certain public DNS resolvers.
 The sender's IP address, the transport protocol (TCP/UDP) over that the request reached the name server and a timestamp are also stored.

 # Funcionality explained
-For general details, how to develop custom CoreDNS plugins, pleasre refer to [this article](https://coredns.io/2016/12/19/writing-plugins-for-coredns/).
+For general details, how to develop custom CoreDNS plugins, please refer to [this article](https://coredns.io/2016/12/19/writing-plugins-for-coredns/).

 ## Retrieving the Transport Protocol
 To retrieve the transport protocol the incoming DNS request was sent over, some small changes in the original CoreDNS code are necessary (in _core/dnsserver/server.go_).
-As a reference, the changed file is added to the repository and the changes are highlighted.
+As a reference, the changed file was added to the repository and the changes are highlighted.
-To realize the retieval of the transport protocol, the module _util.go_ needs to be added to the go source at first (usually located in _/usr/local/go/src_). server.go uses it to add the respective protocol to the context variable in its **Serve** and **ServePacket** function.
+To realize the retrieval of the transport protocol, the module _util.go_ needs to be added to the go source at first (usually located in _/usr/local/go/src_). server.go uses it to add the respective protocol to the context variable in its **Serve** and **ServePacket** function.

 ### Serve
 ~~~